Support for Childcare Costs for Disabled Children

 For more information, see our article on Childcare Costs and Universal Credit.

-Important: You should get advice before switching to UC if you are currently getting Tax Credits, Income Support, Jobseeker’s Allowance, Income-related Employment and Support Allowance or Housing Benefit.
+Important: You should get advice before switching to UC if you are currently getting Income Support, Jobseeker’s Allowance, Income-related Employment and Support Allowance or Housing Benefit.
 You could end up worse off and you will not be able to return to your old benefits.

 Free early years education